epam/edp-install/docs/operator-guide/install-via-helmfile.md

 This article provides the instruction on how to deploy EDP and components in Kubernetes using [Helmfile](https://github.com/helmfile/helmfile) that is intended for deploying Helm charts.
 Helmfile templates are available in [GitHub repository](https://github.com/epam/edp-install/tree/master/helmfiles).

 ## Prerequisites

 * [Helm](https://helm.sh) version 3.6.0+ is installed.
 Please refer to the [Helm](https://github.com/helm/helm/releases/tag/v3.6.0) page on GitHub for details.
 * Helmfile version 0.142.0 is installed.
 Please refer to the [GitHub](https://github.com/helmfile/helmfile) page for details.
 * Helm diff plugin version 3.5.0 is installed.
 Please refer to the [GitHub](https://github.com/databus23/helm-diff) page for details.

 ## Helmfile Structure

-* The envs/common.yaml file contains the specification for environments pattern, list of helm repositories from which it is necessary to fetch the helm charts and additional Helm parameters.
+* The `envs/common.yaml` file contains the specification for environments pattern, list of helm repositories from which it is necessary to fetch the helm charts and additional Helm parameters
-* The envs/platform.yaml file contains global parameters that are used in various Helmfiles.
+* The `envs/platform.yaml` file contains global parameters that are used in various Helmfiles
-* The releases/envs/ contains symbol links to environments files.
+* The `releases/envs/` contains symbol links to environments files
-* The releases/*.yaml file contains description of parameters that is used when deploying a Helm chart.
+* The `releases/*.yaml` file contains description of parameters that is used when deploying a Helm chart
-* The helmfile.yaml file contains a path to Helm releases files.
+* The `helmfile.yaml` file defines components to be installed by defining a path to Helm releases files
-* The envs/ci.yaml file contains stub parameters for linter.
+* The `envs/ci.yaml` file contains stub parameters for CI linter
-* The test/lint-ci.sh script for running linter with debug loglevel and stub parameters.
+* The `test/lint-ci.sh` script for running CI linter with debug loglevel and stub parameters

 ## Deploy Components